Current Ongoing Projects:

 • Vom Ersten Strich bis zum Letzten Stein, ZTK Steiermark/Kärnten, 2023

-• Ortstermin Galerie Konzett and Bar Limarutti, 2023
+• Ortstermin Galerie Konzett and Bar Limarutti, with ENBEDE (TU Graz), 2023

 • Colors, Forum Stadtpark Graz, 2023